polywrap/documentation/src/docs/tutorials/create-wraps/tutorial/adding-new-methods.md

 As you can see, the `SimpleStorage.sol` smart contract already exposes a `setHash()` method.

-In steps `1` and `2`, our SimpleStorage Wasm wrapper is sending a "sub-invocation" to the IPFS and Ethereum plugin wrappers we imported in our schema.
-Wrappers can be implemented as a WebAssembly-based wrapper, or a plugin wrapper in the client's language (ex: JavaScript).
+In steps `1` and `2`, our SimpleStorage wrap is sending a "sub-invocation" to the IPFS and Ethereum plugin wraps we imported in our schema.
+Wraps can be implemented as a WebAssembly-based wrap, or a plugin wrap in the client's language (ex: JavaScript).
 For more information on plugins, see the ["Plugin an Existing JS SDK"](/tutorials/create-plugin-wraps/create-js-plugin) documentation.

 The `Ethereum_Module.callContractMethodAndWait` function also accepts an optional argument, `connection`.
 This option allows you to select the network which you're transacting with, by specifying a node's endpoint, or a network (name or chain ID) (e.g. `"rinkeby"`).